NVIDIA/deepops/docs/pxe/maas.md

 Navigate to the machine page for your new machine, then click the green "Take action" button in the upper-right hand corner.
 Click "Commission", and then click the green "Commission" button to confirm.
 If you selected manual power control, you should now turn the machine on.
+If using IPMI or VM power control, MAAS will send signals to turn the machine on itself.

 At this point, the machine will once again PXE boot from the MAAS server and run commissioning scripts.
 Once these are finished it will once again turn itself off.